 - Developmental delays and disabilities

 - Intellectual disability

 - Regulatory disorders related to eating, feeding, and sleeping

-We treat children from birth to age 17 and have extensive experience treating toddlers and preschool-aged children.
+We treat children from birth to age 17 and we have extensive experience in treating toddlers and preschool-aged children.
 Families are usually referred to us by their primary care physician or other professional provider.

 Our goal is complete a comprehensive evaluation and assessment of each child and recommend treatment or services.

 We typically meet with each family for an initial evaluation or consultation and one or two follow-up visits, but some families see us for a longer period of time.
 We will work with you to provide what is best for your child and to transition care to your child's physician when an effective treatment plan is in place.

 - Communicating with your child's current providers

 - Conducting a medical work-up for your child's condition